-Theme Final - March 2015 Final - August 2019 Draft - December 2022 (this plan) Supply forecasting methodology We followed national best practice guidelines to assess supply availability, using a new water resources simulation model to significantly increase confidence in our assessments.
+Theme Final - March 2015 Final - August 2019 Final - December 2024 (this plan) Environmental protection We assessed a number of sustainability changes to our abstraction licences, based on information provided in the Environment Agency's National Environment Programme, and set out a programme to include confirmed changes in our plan.
+Our plan incorporated the delivery of sustainability improvements as part of the Water Industry National Environment Programme (WINEP), and we also identified and tested potential future sustainability changes requiring further investigations during 2020-2025.
+In addition to ongoing WINEP investigations, to determine sustainability changes for the period 2025-2030 and beyond, we have also set out our ambitions for our long-term environmental destination in line with national planning aspirations (see Section 4.3).
+Water Transfer We stated that we will continue to consider the potential for exporting water to other parts of the UK, where it is economic to do so and will result in benefits for customers in our region.
+We developed an adaptive plan to account for changes needed if a water transfer did occur in the future.
+Regional planning groups have been established to look at national needs.
+This plan has been produced in line with the Water Resources West regional group and includes proposals to develop supply options to enable a water transfer from the North West to take place in future (see Section 7.3).
+Supply forecasting methodology We followed national best practice guidelines to assess supply availability, using a new water resources simulation model to significantly increase confidence in our assessments.
 We continued to follow national best practice methods to assess our supply system, using updated water resources models as appropriate, and also developed sophisticated new techniques to test the response of our system to more severe and different patterns of drought than observed historically.
 We have continued to develop our computer modelling techniques, including the use of stochastic weather data generators, to assess the resilience of our supply system to a drought of severity 1 in 500 years, in line with the latest guidelines (see Section 4).
 Demand forecasts We used national best practice methods and guidance to build up our demand forecast from separate forecasts of the various components of water use, with the latest available Office for National Statistics data used to predict population growth.
 We updated our demand forecast, taking account of future economic and population growth and our predicted savings due to increasing water efficiency and metering.
 We used information from Local Authority Districts and Unitary Authorities together with occupancy assumptions to create a plan-based population forecast.
-We have updated our demand forecast, again based on a plan- based population forecast, and taking into account the impacts of the COVID-19 pandemic on patterns of water use.
+We have updated our demand forecast, again based on a plan-based population forecast, and taking into account the impacts of the COVID-19 pandemic on patterns of water use.
 Our forecasting approach aligns with regional planning methodologies (see Section 5).
-Allowing for uncertainty We included a 'buffer' known as target headroom to allow for uncertainties in our supply- demand balance, applying the national best practice methodology to determine target headroom values for each of our resource zones.
-We continued to account for supply-demand uncertainty through our target headroom allowances, undertaking a full review of all components of the target headroom assessment.
-We have developed our target headroom assessment to include a more detailed breakdown of supply-side uncertainty components, in particular to allow for uncertainty in our latest stochastic supply forecasting methods (see Section 6).
-We have also reviewed our target headroom due to the increased use of adaptive planning which also accounts for uncertainty.
-Options appraisal We considered a wide range of supply and demand options for all our resource zones, using an industry-standard process called the Economics of Balancing Supply and Demand (EBSD) to identify and appraise these options.
-We considered around 350 possible options, a mixture of our own options and those from third parties and used many different screening criteria to assess their viability, resulting in about 150 options being taken forward for options appraisal.
-We encouraged extensive stakeholder involvement in the development of a wide range of options for consideration.
-In collaboration with Water Resources West, we developed best value metrics and weighted these according to customer preferences.
-We used a decision- making tool known as ValueStream to assess feasible options according to these metrics and to create our best value plan (see Section 8).